leonawicz/SNAPQAQC/README.md

 * Calculation of statistics on extracted outputs
 * Writing extracted output statistics to new files, usually .RData workspaces
 * Compiling and organizing statistics in a series of data curation steps, which may require a series of intermediary output files depending on the type of input
-* Fully curated data files are made available to various projects, some unrelated and others which perform further QAQC analyses, such as the master QAQC Shiny app.
+* Fully curated data files are made available to various projects, some unrelated and others which perform further QA/QC analyses, such as the master QA/QC Shiny app.

-Currently, here you can find documentation, including **R** code, which covers most of the primary (extraction) and secondary (organization) stages pertaining to the two main threads of SNAP data QAQC.
+Currently, here you can find documentation, including **R** code, which covers most of the primary (extraction) and secondary (organization) stages pertaining to the two main threads of SNAP data QA/QC.
 Before looking at the code, it may be helpful to capture the overall picture of the process chain by looking at the code flow diagram.

 ## Related items
-SNAP QAQC code feeds into many other projects, including the SNAP data QAQC master R Shiny app, Community Charts apps, and ALFRESCO-related projects.
+SNAP QA/QC code feeds into many other projects, including the SNAP data QA/QC master **R** Shiny app, Community Charts apps, and ALFRESCO-related projects.
-The primary order QAQC code is most directly related to data extraction.
+The primary order QA/QC code is most directly related to data extraction.
 Secondary order code relates to organization and preparation of useful data products which are taken up by web applications and other projects to investigate the data.
-Tertiary order code relates to specific QAQC analyses.
+Tertiary order code relates to specific QA/QC analyses.

 ### Files and data
 This project makes use of any SNAP data, particularly gridded climate, fire, and vegetation data sets.
-Files generated as part of SNAP QAQC include fortified datasets which are more accessible, compact, easier to manipulate, understand, and analyze for specific purposes.
+Files generated as part of SNAP QA/QC include fortified datasets which are more accessible, compact, easier to manipulate, understand, and analyze for specific purposes.

-### SNAP QAQC code flow
+### SNAP QA/QC code flow